haushouse/bento/_works/battleCaster.md

 ## Development

 After the contract with our client ended, they took the design assets we created and implemented them into their game.
-While Group 6 liked what we created, they modified our designs into their game. **The following screens were not created by us, and is currently in development.**
+While the client liked what we created, they modified our designs into their game. **The following screens were not created by the design team, and is currently in development by Group 6.**

 {% include caption.html sideBySide=true url="/assets/images/bcStore.png" title="Desktop Store" description="Group 6 used a lot of our hud assets and design elements." %}